Colin-Fredericks/hx-js/README.md

 That will enable hx.js for all components on that page.
 It should be doing exactly nothing so far.

-To make things happen, you'll need to add specific classes to your HTML.
-Specifically:
+To make things happen, you'll need to add specific classes to your HTML, and in some cases make little changes to your hxGlobalOptions.js file.
+Here's the full list of awesome stuff:

 ### Simple Appearance Changes